ececli/Exposure-Notification-on-RPi/NEWREADME.md

 # Exposure Notification (Contact Tracing) System on Raspberry Pi

 Codes and Data for the Exposure Notification on the Raspberry Pi.
 Exposure Notification Service, previous is called Contact Tracing, is named by Apple and Google in their [documents](https://www.apple.com/covid19/contacttracing/).
-The code here implements the Bluetooth Specification from Apple and Google on Raspberry Pis which run Debian-based systems.
+The code here implements the Apple-Google Protocol on Raspberry Pis which run Debian-based systems.

 ## Project Status: [Active development]